top of page

 Dec 10, 20253 min read

-Acute versus Chronic? with examples
+Acute versus Chronic?
+With examples

 Acute Climate Hazards Acute climate hazards are sudden, short‑term extreme weather events caused or intensified by climate change.
 They occur rapidly and can cause immediate damage.
 Examples: heatwaves, cyclones, flash floods, hurricanes, wildfires, storm surges.
 Chronic Climate Hazards Chronic climate hazards are long‑term, gradual climate‑related shifts that build up over time and progressively impact ecosystems, infrastructure, and economies.
 Examples: rising sea levels, l